Jacksonville Shooting Victim Filing Negligence Lawsuits Against Venue And Electronic Arts

 — #WeAreMadden (@EAMaddenNFL) August 30, 2018

 However, Mitich’s representatives argue that this is not enough.
-In a statement made regarding the case, James Young, an attorney with the law firm Morgan & Morgan, said:
+In a statement made regarding the case, James Young, an attorney with the law firm Morgan & Morgan, said the following.

 “Like many of his friends, Jacob Mitich traveled to Jacksonville last weekend to do what he loved.
 He trusted the event host and organizers, and believed that he was walking into a safe space.
 That trust was shattered when shots rang out in an over-crowded, since-shut-down, non-permitted space.
 Combined with an alleged abject failure to provide adequate security, the result was tragic.”